al1sant0s/Hypothesis-Tests/README.md

 ## Conclusion

-These were the hypothesis tests in this python package.
+These are all hypothesis tests available in this package.
+More features might be added in the future.